Life Alert Review Summary

 The Life Alert system allows users to connect with their trained emergency response center dispatcher for help through pressing a help button that is worn as a necklace pendant or a wristband.
 The help button is wirelessly connected to a base console unit.
 Seniors can access this help anytime, 24 hours a day, 7 days a week.

 There is a 3-year contract to use the system.
-That said, they do allow for cancellations under very stringent conditions, possibly when the user dies or moves to a skilled nursing facility.
+That said, they do allow for cancellations under very stringent conditions, such as with official documentation when the user moves to a skilled nursing facility.
 These terms are spelled out in the contract, so be sure to read it carefully if you do sign up.

 The Life Alert system equipment is in line with standard industry offers.
 The base console includes a speakerphone that allows for communications between the user and emergency response center dispatcher.
 For the help button, they offer options for either a wristband and necklace pendant that can be worn around the neck.
 This button is waterproof so that it can be worn in the shower as well.
 The company also provides a guarantee on their equipment in case they fail.